-- Perovskite, is under development as a replacement for silicon in the next generation of solar cells (in particular, replacing crystalline silicon, which has dominated the recent solar PV market making up 95% of new solar PVs in 2020). - Sodium-ion batteries have the potential to reduce lithium dependence.
+- Perovskite, a calcium titanium oxide, is under development as a replacement for silicone in the next generation of solar cells (in particular, replacing crystalline silicone, which has dominated the recent solar PV market - making up 95% of new solar PVs in 2020118). - Sodium-ion batteries have the potential to reduce lithium dependence.
 These can be produced using the same manufacturing equipment as lithium-ion batteries, but primarily rely on plentifully available sodium instead of lithium.
 However, sodium-ion batteries have lower energy efficiency and some versions also use other critical materials such as nickel and manganese.
 Sodium-ion batteries aptly demonstrate the complexity of pursuing material substitutions and the continued need for innovation (See recommendation 16).